cu/silicon/deploy/README.md

 What we have here, so far:

-* `docker-local`: The simplest possible `docker-compose.yaml` file for bringing
+* `docker-local`: The simplest possible `docker-compose.yaml` file for bringing up Silicon Notes on a localhost IP on port 5000.
-* up Silicon Notes on a localhost IP on port 5000.
+* `caddy-basic-auth`: Spin up an instance with single-user HTTP Basic Authentication with Caddy.